tomzhang255/AC215_HiSolver/src/collection/README.md

 2. From the sidebar, select `Cloud Storage` -> `Buckets`
 3. Make sure to select the project you just created a service account for
 4. On the `Buckets` page, click `Create`
-5. Name the bucket `hisolver-data-collection`; if the name's taken, just add a `-1` or something
+5. Name the bucket `hisolver-manim`; if the name's taken, just add a `-1` or something
-6. Use default settings
+6. Use default settings - except for region, it has to be `us-east4`; cannot be multi-region
 7. Finish creating the bucket
 8. Copy the name of your bucket and paste it in a file called `gcs_bucket_name.txt`; the file should live in the previous `secrets` folder; make sure the file exists within this path of the repo: `secrets/gcs_bucket_name.txt`
-9. Go back to `Service Accounts` page, open up the service account you just created (you named it `hisolver-data-collection`)
+9. Go back to `Service Accounts` page, open up the service account you just created (you named it `hisolver-manim`)
 10. Under the `DETAILS` tab, find the service account's email.
-It should look something like `hisolver-data-collection@[your-project-name].iam.gserviceaccount.com`.
+It should look something like `hisolver-manim@[your-project-name].iam.gserviceaccount.com`.
 Copy the email.
-11. Go back to `Buckets` page, find the bucket you just created (you named it `hisolver-data-collection`)
+11. Go back to `Buckets` page, find the bucket you just created (you named it `hisolver-manim`)
 12. Go to the `PERMISSIONS` tab
 13. Select `VIEW BY PRINCIPALS` -> `GRANT ACCESS`
 14. Paste the service account email you just copied to the `New principals` field